 It's a sour taste that the young developer collective at Sundae Month know all too well, and one reason why their latest game, the "anti-adventure" Diaries of a Spaceport Janitor, can find such beauty in the banality of a truly awful job.

 I am the Janitor, an unremarkable woman of blue-skinned, elf-eared, and slightly pudgy nature.
 My home—my prison—is Xabran's Rock, a dense and sprawling alien bazaar, brimming with countless species so inexplicable as to give Mos Eisley's cantina a run for its money.
-My job allows me to eke out a meagre living among the many pilgrims and shopkeepers, incinerating the garbage these brave adventurers leave behind after they've purchased their latest spellswatches and plasma rifles.
+My job allows me to eke out a meager living among the many pilgrims and shopkeepers, incinerating the garbage these brave adventurers leave behind after they've purchased their latest spellswatches and plasma rifles.
 Giant whale-shaped starships litter the sky, beaming in and out of the atmosphere at a consistent rate, teasing me with their promise of grandeur.
-Somewhere, a man with a television for a head tells me to "smile, sweetie".
+Somewhere, a man with a television for a head tells me to "smile, sweetie."

-But it's okay, because one day, I'm going to get off this rock.
+But it's OK, because one day, I'm going to get off this rock.
 That is, if I can ever save up enough money.
 There's also the matter of this cursed flying skull that follows me around everywhere I go, periodically screaming into my ears.
 No one said career advancement would be easy.

 "Obviously, [harassment] wasn't new.
 We all knew it was happening.
 We were feeling pretty disenchanted with certain aspects of the community.
 I think it's impossible at some level to separate certain cultural things about game spaces from games themselves.
-We had a lot of conversations about what player expectations are, and how we can either subvert, play with, or outright fuck with their expectations," Shasha tells VICE.
+We had a lot of conversations about what player expectations are, and how we can either subvert, play with, or outright fuck with their expectations," Shasha told VICE.

-Rather than focus on an epic quest filled with the violence and antagonistic conventions of more popular gaming franchises, they were going to find a way to subtly satirise those tropes with a game that always kept them just out of arm's reach.
+Rather than focus on an epic quest filled with the violence and antagonistic conventions of more popular gaming franchises, they were going to find a way to subtly satirize those tropes with a game that always kept them just out of arm's reach.

-"We had a goal of making an adventure game with no adventure," Shasha says.
+"We had a goal of making an adventure game with no adventure," Shasha said.
 "It seems like you're supposed to go on this adventure, but everything in the game is trying to keep you stuck in one position, at the bottom of this totem pole, crushed in this capitalist dystopia."

 The pair were determined to build a game that made players feel lost and frustrated.
-"The first time we showed the spaceport to people outside our group, the first thing they wanted was a mini-map," Horton says.
+"The first time we showed the spaceport to people outside our group, the first thing they wanted was a mini-map," Horton said.
 "They felt it was missing because it was expected."